heydyvex/CSAPP/README.md

 # CSAPP
-notes and exercises for CSAPP book
+notes and Homework practice for Computer Systems: A Programmer's Perspective

 [Chapter 1](/ch01/) : A Tour of Computer Systems [Chapter 2](/ch02/) : Representing and Manipulating Information